Heidelberg, Victoria: History

 By the 1970s, the residential development of the Heidelberg Municipality was complete, except for some areas in Viewbank and Lower Plenty.
 The shopping areas were mostly strips, but a free-standing centre was built in Heidelberg West in 1956, to a design by the Housing Commission which drew on American trends.

 The population of Heidelberg Municipality (before the severances in the 1960s) was 8,610 (1911), 34,401 (1947, excluding Greensborough), and 60,007 (1961).
 The population in 1991 was 60,468.
 On 15 December 1994 most of Heidelberg City was united with parts of Diamond Valley Shire and Eltham Shire to form the City of Banyule.

+Heritage listings

+The following places in Heidelberg are listed on the Victorian Heritage Register: